 Roberto Clemente Walker was born on August 18, 1934, in Barrio San Antón, Carolina, Puerto Rico.
 He was the youngest of seven children.
-His father was a foreman overseeing sugar-cane cutters and helped deliver sand and gravel for a construction company.
-His mother did laundry, ran a grocery store and did other jobs on the sugar-cane plantation.
+His father was a foreman who oversaw sugarcane cutters and helped deliver sand and gravel for a construction company.
+His mother did laundry, ran a grocery store, and did other jobs on the sugarcane plantation.
 Roberto did odd jobs so he could help the family and buy himself a bicycle.
 Growing up, Roberto played baseball and participated in track and field.
 He won medals for the javelin throw and short distance races.
 Throwing the javelin strengthened his arm for throwing a baseball.

-At age 18, Roberto joined a Puerto Rican professional baseball team, the Santurce Cangrejeros where he played with Willie Mays in 1954.
-That year Santurce won the Caribbean World Series.
+At age 18, Roberto joined a Puerto Rican professional baseball team, the Cangrejeros de Santurce, where he played with Willie Mays in 1954.
+That year, Santurce won the Caribbean World Series.
 Roberto was signed by the Brooklyn Dodgers in 1954.
 He played on a minor league team for a season before being chosen in the draft by the Pittsburgh Pirates.
 He played outfield with the Pirates from 1955–1972.
-He was selected for the National League All-Star team 15 times, won 12 Gold Glove Awards, and had the highest National League batting average four years.
+He was selected for the National League All-Star team 15 times, won 12 Gold Glove Awards, and had the highest National League batting average for four years.
 He was the National League Most Valuable Player in 1966 and the World Series Most Valuable Player in 1971.
-His career batting average was .317 with 3,000 hits, 240 HRs and 1,305 RBIs.
+His career batting average was .317 with 3,000 hits, 240 HRs, and 1,305 RBIs.

 “The Pittsburgh fans have fallen in love with his spectacular fielding and his deadly right arm,” wrote reporter Les Biederman.
 He could throw out players from over 400 feet.
 Roberto was offended by the racism in the United States.
 He had not experienced this growing up in Puerto Rico.
 During his first spring training in Florida, segregation laws meant that Roberto was often forced to find his own lodging and eat meals on the bus rather than joining his white teammates at hotels or on the beach.
 He became an outspoken advocate for his rights and the rights of others.
 He also became a union leader and defended players’ rights.